manelcaireta/password-manager/README.md

 |   `update`    | Update a password creating a new version             |
 | `rm`/`remove` | Remove a password                                    |
 |    `help`     | Show documentation                                   |

+> [!WARNING]
+> This application is for educational purposes and not suited for actual password management.
+Use it at your own risk.